bgopi23/tp/docs/UserGuide.md

 * `note 1 History of asthma` - Changes the note of the 1st client to `History of asthma`.
 * `note 2 Previously sprained both ankles` - Changes the note of the 2nd client to `Previously sprained both ankles`.

-If `/edit` is supplied instead of a note, (e.g. `note 1 /edit`), after pressing the `Enter` key, `/edit` will be replaced with the existing note for editing convenience.
+If `/edit` is supplied instead of a note, (e.g. `note 1 /edit`), `/edit` will be replaced with the existing note after pressing the `Enter` key.
+This provides greater convenience to the user when editing an existing note.

 > For example: Client at index 1 has the note "Wants to gain muscle".
 >